SamySam0/LT3/README.md

 ## Usage: Generate data
 In order to generate syntethic data, you must follow the steps given below:

+1. First, you should download the LT3 model, named `lt3_model.py`, from the follow hugging face page: https://huggingface.co/SamySam0/LT3 .
+The model must be placed at the root of this repository with the same name.

-1. First, you should create/edit the file named `medications.txt` at the root of the repository.
+2. Second, you should create/edit the file named `medications.txt` at the root of the repository.
 This file may include medication names as well as the number of prescriptions to generate for each medication.
 Each line must provide a medication name and its number of generations with the form `name:amount` (e.g, `aspirin:5` to get five different prescriptions of aspirin).

-2. Then, the file `generate.py` must be called to generate the desired synthetic data.
+3. Then, the file `generate.py` must be called to generate the desired synthetic data.
 You can call this script using the command ```python3 generate.py``` where the following arguments can be added:
     - -in (--input_path): path to input dictionnary's file (default: './medications.txt');
     - -out (--output_path): path to output file (default: './generations.json');